baselime/docs/sending-data/otel.md

 ---
 label: OpenTelemetry Instrumentation
-order: -1
+order: -3
 ---

-# OpenTelemetry Instrumentation
+# OpenTelemetry Instrumentation [Coming Soon]

 ---

 Baselime supports [OpenTelemetry](https://opentelemetry.io/) to instrument your Lambda functions.
+[Coming Soon]

 ---

-## OpenTelemetry Auto-Instrumentation
+## OpenTelemetry Auto-Instrumentation [Coming Soon]

 With OpenTelemetry you can add auto-instrumentation to your Lambda functions.
 This will collect basic instrumentation to incoming and outgoing requests to your Lambda, as well as Lambda invocations data.